 Organizations are adapting to a digital-first world in which cloud data platforms play a key role.
-For instance, they are embracing edge computing and hybrid multi-cloud architectures and shifting their compute strategies from centralized on-premises data centers to distributed data infrastructure models.
-In addition, organizations are using powerful data analytics, increasingly infused with artificial intelligence (AI) and machine learning (ML), to drive valuable customer insight, smarter decision-making, and competitive advantage.
+For instance, they are embracing edge computing as well as hybrid and multi-cloud architectures and shifting their compute strategies from centralized on-premises datacenters to distributed data infrastructure models.
+In addition, organizations are using powerful data analytics, increasingly infused with artificial intelligence (AI) and machine learning (ML), to drive valuable customer insight, smarter decision making, and competitive advantage.

 Today, businesses must look beyond themselves for new ideas.
 We're seeing the emergence of industry platforms and ecosystems for business collaboration to gain access to different capabilities and new sources of data to build new business models or develop new products and services.
-The European-initiated GAIA-X project is an example of a digital ecosystem in which data and services are to be available, collated and shared in an environment of trust.
+Initiated by Europe, the Gaia-X project is an example of a digital ecosystem in which data and services are to be available, collated, and shared in an environment of trust.